grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 # Pyroscope Server HTTP API Reference

-Pyroscope server exposes an HTTP API that can be used to query profiling data and to ingest profiling data from other sources.
+Pyroscope server exposes an HTTP API for querying profiling data and ingesting profiling data from other sources.

 ## Authentication

-Grafana Pyroscope does not come with any included authentication layer.
-Operators are expected to run an authenticating reverse proxy in front of your services.
+Grafana Pyroscope does not include an authentication layer.
+Operators should use an authenticating reverse proxy for security.

-Note that when using Pyroscope in multi-tenant mode, Pyroscope requires the HTTP header `X-Scope-OrgID` to be set to a string identifying the tenant; the responsibility of populating this value should be handled by the authenticating reverse proxy.
-Please refer to the [multi-tenancy documentation]({{< relref "./about-tenant-ids" >}}) for more information.
+In multi-tenant mode, Pyroscope requires the X-Scope-OrgID HTTP header set to a string identifying the tenant.
+This responsibility should be handled by the authenticating reverse proxy.
+For more information, refer to the [multi-tenancy documentation]({{< relref "./about-tenant-ids" >}}).

 ## Ingestion

-Currently there's just one endpoint: `POST /ingest`.
-It takes profile data in request body and metadata as query params.
+There is one primary endpoint: POST /ingest.
+It accepts profile data in the request body and metadata as query parameters.

-It takes multiple query parameters:
+The following query parameters are accepted:

 | Name               | Description                             | Notes                           |
 |:-------------------|:----------------------------------------|:--------------------------------|